unrealwork/atsd-use-cases/USInternationalTrade/README.md

 world regions (such as Europe and Asia), trade unions (such as the European Union or NAFTA), as well as various other organizations (such as [OPEC](https://en.wikipedia.org/wiki/OPEC)).

 While Excel can provide quick answers to simple questions, when it comes to complex analysis it is much more convenient to interact with the data once it is loaded into a database.
 The
-[Axibase Time Series Database (ATSD)](https://axibase.com/products/axibase-time-series-database/) is a powerful tool when it comes to storing, analyzing, and visualizing datasets.
+[Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) is a powerful tool when it comes to storing, analyzing, and visualizing datasets.
 We will use the following two capabilities of ATSD to look into this dataset: interactive graphs from [Chart Lab](../ChartLabIntro/README.md) and tabular outputs from analytical SQL queries with support for [partitioning](https://github.com/axibase/atsd/blob/master/sql/README.md#partitioning).
 You can load the dataset into your ATSD instance by following the steps provided at the [end of the article](#action-items).